metabase/metabase/docs/operations-guide/scaling-metabase.md

 ### Upgrade to the latest version of Metabase

-If you haven't already, we highly recommend you update to the latest Metabase version to get the most recent performance improvements.
+If you haven't already, we recommend you update to the latest Metabase version to get the most recent performance improvements.

 ### Only ask for the data you need

 In general, you should only query the data you need.
 If you set up a dashboard that you'll be viewing daily, you can reduce load times by limiting the number of records your queries return.

-If you have many users running big queries, it won't matter that Metabase is fast: the users will get their data only as fast as your database(s) can return the requested records.
+If you have many users running queries that return a lot of records, it won't matter that Metabase is fast: the users will get their data only as fast as your database(s) can return the requested records.

+Take advantage of Metabase's data exploration tools to learn about your data and preview records in tables so you can dial in on only the records you need to answer your question.

 ### Cache your queries